 Any aid BOCES receives must be paid to each participating school district based on their level of participation within the various programs the previous fiscal year (except for rental and capital expenditures which are aided on a current basis).
 This is known as District Shared Services Aid.
-Expenditure data from the WinCap system is downloaded into the State Education Department's Data Entry Assistant (DEA) system by the School Business Administrator or the Treasurer.
+Expenditure data from the WinCap system is downloaded into the State Education Department's Data Entry Assistant (DEA) system by the Business Official School Business Administrator or the Treasurer.
 This information is used to generate the BOCES state aid payments that are subsequently forwarded to the districts.
-This information is reviewed and verified by the School Business Administrator Treasurer and Executive Director of Finance and Information Systems.
-State aid is received in February, June and September and is typically remitted to the component school districts within thirty days of receipt, based on allocations provided by SED.
+This information is reviewed and verified by the School Business Official.
+State aid is received in February, June, and September; and is typically remitted to the component school districts within thirty days of receipt, based on allocations provided by SED.

-The School Business Administrator or the Treasurer monitors expenditures by district and reconciles this information to the state aid by district as reported by SED to ensure the information is accurate.
+The Business Official School Business Administrator or the Treasurer monitors expenditures by district and reconciles this information to the state aid by district as reported by SED to ensure the information is accurate.